UCLL-Frontend/oefeningen-frontend-deel1/week-03b-style-your-documents-using-css-box-model.md

 ## Self Assessment

 Check your submission yourself:
 - your webpage is available via [our webserver](https://webontwerp.ucll.be/Ti-Front-end/reeksen/reeksoverzicht.html).
-Use FileZilla to transfer the files from your device to the webserver ((manual on this link)[https://frontend.webontwerp.ucll.be/HTML_basispg/#FTP-(File-Transfer-Protocol)]).
+Use FileZilla to transfer the files from your device to the webserver ([manual on this link](https://frontend.webontwerp.ucll.be/HTML_basispg/#FTP-(File-Transfer-Protocol))).

 ### Technique